-In the Decree on Measures in Teaching 2015 (29 June 2015) a change in the law on the decree on language use in teaching was made which, in a pilot phase, like in bilingual nursery schools, allowed pre- and primary schools in the DG to offer bilingual teaching in the primary school from now on.
-The legal basis for the bilingual nursery schools was created in the Decree on Measures of 27 June 2011.
+In the Decree on Measures in the Field of Education of 29 June 2015 (Dekret vom 29.
+Juni 2015 über Maßnahmen im Unterrichtswesen) a change in the law on the Decree of 19 April 2004 on the teaching and use of languages in education (Dekret vom 19.
+April 2004 über die Vermittlung und den Gebrauch von Sprachen im Unterrichtswesen) was made which, in a pilot phase, like in bilingual nursery schools, allowed pre- and primary schools in the German-speaking Community to offer bilingual teaching in the primary school from now on.
+The legal basis for the bilingual nursery schools was created in the Decree on Measures in the Field of Education and in Training of 27 June 2011 (Dekret vom 27.
+Juni 2011 über Maßnahmen im Unterrichtswesen und in der Ausbildung).
 The adaptation for the primary school now follows.

 As part of a pilot project, the government is allowing a school governing body to teach the subjects of mathematics, history, geography, sciences and technology in the first foreign language in all or individual establishments or language departments or in the individual classes.
 This is only done, however, under the condition that the scope of the subjects taught in the first foreign language takes up a maximum of 40% of the total lesson time.
 Before such a pilot project may be launched, here strict criteria – analogous to the conditions in the nursery school– apply: 1.
 A teaching concept accepted by the teaching inspection service must be present; 2.
 A pilot project in the mainstream primary school must be the continuation of a pilot project started in the nursery school; 3.
 Here too scientific support is required; 4.
 The project is evaluated after each school year by the school inspection service.
 5. The teachers who teach the above subjects in the first foreign language must be able to demonstrate thorough knowledge of this language and possess sufficient knowledge of the teaching language.
 Thus, as continuation of the bilingual nursery school, the bilingual primary school can become a further important component for acquiring language skills.

 In the last few years, decisive structural and organisational measures have been taken to improve the promotion of multilingualism in school.
-For the second implementation phase of the Regional Development Concept (REK II), the government has decided to devote its own future project to the theme of multilingualism.
+For the second implementation phase of the Regional Development Concept (REK II), which is the legislative period 2014-2019, the government has decided to devote its own future project to the theme of multilingualism.

 With the definition of development goals for the nursery school and the creation of framework plans for the primary and secondary schools, quality assurance and improvement has been promoted and secured.
-The basis for the defined goals was the Common European Reference Framework for Languages 63 and the corresponding specification of the level of competence as well as the regular testing of the level reached by means of standardised tests.
+The basis for the defined goals was the Common European Reference Framework for Languages (Gemeinsamer Europäischer Referenzrahmen für Sprahcen, GERS) and the corresponding specification of the level of competence as well as the regular testing of the level reached by means of standardised tests.